 Jidori

-Named after a special breed of free-range poultry, Jidori is a yakitori restaurant that specialises in chicken.
-They only use locally made, fresh ingredients and regularly change their menu based on what’s in season.
+Named after a special breed of free-range poultry, Jidori is a yakitori restaurant that specialises in free-range chicken with stunning flavour, incredible freshness and the finest Japanese vibes.

 Mangal 2

-This is a Turkish delight, and we’re not talking about the sweets.
-Mangal 2 is a highly famous Turkish restaurant that makes impressive meat dishes over coals.
-They also offer great wine and locally crafted beer, but it’s the concise menu that excites everyone.
-If a restaurant has more than one location, you know it’s excellent.
+This is a Turkish delight; we’re not talking about sweets.
+Mangal 2 is a famous Turkish restaurant that makes impressive meat dishes over coals.
+They also offer great wine and locally crafted beer, but the concise menu excites us most.